The properties of the scalar product

 $$ \vec{u}.\vec{v} = ||\vec{u}|| \times ||\vec{v}|| \times cos(\vec{u}, \vec{v}) $$

-This is the magnitude of the orthogonal projection of the vector \( \vec{u}\) on the vector \( \vec{v}\), multiplied by the magnitude of the vector \( \vec{v}\).
+This is the magnitude of the orthogonal projection of the vector \( \vec{u}\) onto the vector \( \vec{v}\), multiplied by the magnitude of the vector \( \vec{v}\).

 $$ \forall (\vec{u}, \vec{v}), $$